Daniel1of1/FitAnalytics-WebWidget-iOS/README.md

 - (void)webWidgetDidOpen:(FITAWebWidget *)widget productId:(NSString *)productId;
 ```

-This method will be called when the widget has successfully opened after the `open` method call.
+This method will be called when the widget is successfully opened after the `open` method call.

 ## Configurable widget options